-Menstrual Health Management: Research on the effect of unmet menstrual needs on girls’ and women’s health, social equity, education and life-chances; quantifying the impact of interventions on improving girls’ and women’s equity in terms of their improved health, schooling and employment.
+Menstrual, Sexual and Reproductive Health: Research on the effect of unmet menstrual needs on girls’ and women’s sexual and reproductive health, mental health and wellbeing,social equity, education and life-chances; quantifying the impact of interventions on improving girls’ and women’s equity in terms of their improved health, schooling and employment.
 PPH is involved with global advocacy and support of policy and implementation and provides support to research and programmes internationally.

-Capacity development: Working in partnership with colleagues and organizations in low middle-income countries to improve sexual and reproductive health, with a focus on menstrual health and hygiene, including local HIV/STI notifiable disease surveillance and evaluating young peoples’ sexual risk behaviours associated with alcohol use and wellbeing.
+Capacity development: Working in partnership with colleagues and organizations in low middle-income countries to improve sexual and reproductive health, with a focus on menstrual, sexual and reproductive health and hygiene, including local HIV/STI notifiable disease surveillance and evaluating young peoples’ sexual risk behaviours associated with alcohol use and wellbeing.

-Professor Phillips-Howard joined LSTM in 2012 as a public health epidemiologist with 30 years’ experience; and has over 130 publications, with 20 specially on Menstrual Health.
+Professor Phillips-Howard joined LSTM in 2012 as a public health epidemiologist with 30 years’ experience; and has over 160 publications, with 40 focusing on Menstrual Health.
 She started her career as a Bachelor of Science Degree nurse, at Westminster Hospital London, linked with South Bank University.
 After qualifying she specialized in Tropical Diseases at the Hospital for Tropical Diseases, London.
 She gained experience with Save the Children, providing care for Vietnamese refugees settling in Britain, followed by midwifery training at the John Radcliffe Hospital, Oxford.

 Whilst living in the Amazon in Bolivia, she retained her interest in tropical medicine and returned to the UK, where she conducted research on imported malaria at the London School of Hygiene and Tropical Medicine, where she attained her PhD.
 She briefly worked as a British Airways Research Fellow on travel medicine at the Hospital for Tropical Diseases, London but then gained employment with World Health Organization, Geneva, as a technical officer in the Malaria Control Programme.